-Stop tailpieces are mainly made from aluminium, zinc or brass depending on whether you are purchasing vintage or premium.
+Stop tailpieces are mainly made from aluminum, zinc, or brass depending on whether you are purchasing vintage or premium.

-- Aluminium tailpiece – aluminium tailpieces are common for premium brands such as Gibson.
-Gibson is known for using aluminium on all their older equipment.
+Aluminum tailpieces are common for premium brands such as Gibson.
+Gibson is known for using aluminum on all their older equipment.
 Because of this association, many players prefer these today so they can capture the vintage aesthetics.
-Furthermore, aluminium is also recognised for being light in weight, it is actually the lightest out of all metals used for tailpieces.
+Furthermore, aluminum is also recognized for being light in weight, it is actually the lightest out of all metals used for tailpieces.
 Obviously, this can be a benefit if you carry your guitar around.
-Finally, some guitar players believe that aluminium allows the strings and the guitar’s body to connect very well for a better resonance.
+Finally, some guitar players believe that aluminum allows the strings and the guitar’s body to connect very well for better resonance.

-- Brass – Brass emphasises the highs and lows making it perfect for dull sounding guitars and it will brighten the sound up.
+Brass emphasizes the highs and lows making it perfect for dull sounding guitars and it will brighten the sound up.
 However, for already bright sounding guitars this could be too much.